vertigo-io/vertigo-university/README.md

 # vertigo-university
 =================

-Vertigo university is a up to date source of kwnoledge about vertigo.
+Vertigo university is an up to date source of kwnoledge about vertigo.
 It's composed of demo apps and code samples

 ## vertigo-demo-vega